 The students will write a research report of 3000-4000 words about a question of their choice relating to any aspect of geography contained within the previous examination content.
 The student’s investigation will incorporate fieldwork data and their own research and/or secondary data.
 The fieldwork which forms the focus and context of the individual investigation may be either human, physical or integrated physical-human.

 Fieldwork is a compulsory component of the geography course.
 It has a number of functions but, in particular, supports the Independent Investigation.
 We have not yet finalised our plans for the fieldwork, but it is likely to involve a day trip to Sussex and additional fieldwork in the Borough of Camden.
-Every other year the department has run an optional trip to Iceland.

 Entry requirements: As stated in the Admission Policy